riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ### `__attribute__((target("<ATTR-STRING>")))`

-The `target` attribute is used to enable or disable a set of features or extensions for a function.
+The `target` attribute is used to enable a set of features or extensions for a function.

 For instance, you can enable the `v` extension for a specific function even if the `-march` or `-mcpu` options do not include the `v` extension.
 Importantly,